clooney/usps-tracking-api/webhook.md

-# TrackingMore: Webhook
+# TrackingMore: Tracking Webhook
 The TrackingMore webhook delivers near real-time notifications for shipment status changes to a specified URL, allowing for customized status alerts.
+This service streamlines the monitoring process, ensuring immediate data response via your configured URL.

 ## Webhook Overview
 ### How to Set Up the Webhook